-The SBA is exempting exempt faith-based organizations from SBA's affiliation rules.
-Accordingly, the SBA's affiliation rules do not apply to the relationship of any church, convention or association of churches or other faith-based organization or entity to any other person, group, organization or entity based on a sincere religious teaching or belief or otherwise constitutes the exercise of religion.
+This exemption means that the SBA's affiliation rules do not apply to the relationship of any church, convention or association of churches, or other faith-based organization or entity to any other person, group, organization, or entity based on a sincere religious teaching or belief or otherwise constitutes the exercise of religion.
 This includes any relationship to a parent or subsidiary and other applicable aspects of organizational structure or form.

-A faith-based organization seeking loans under this program may rely on a reasonable, good faith interpretation in determining whether its relationship to any other person, group, organization or entity is exempt from the affiliation rules under this provision.
+A faith-based organization seeking loans under this program may rely on a reasonable, good faith interpretation in determining whether its relationship to any other person, group, organization, or entity is exempt from the affiliation rules under this provision.

-SBA will not assess, and will not require participating lenders to assess, the reasonableness of the faith-based organization's determination of its relationships and affiliations.
+SBA will not assess, and will not require participating lenders to assess, the reasonableness of the faith- based organization's determination of its relationships and affiliations.